Pixeloceax/TDD-FizzBuzz/README.md

 # Practice TDD Repository

-This repository is dedicated to the practice of test-driven development (TDD) with the FizzBuzz problem as its subject.
+This repository is dedicated to the practice of test-driven development (TDD) with the FizzBuzz game as its subject.

 ## Objective

-The goal of this repository is to apply the TDD methodology on different languages with the FizzBuzz problem.
+The goal of this repository is to apply the TDD methodology on different languages with the FizzBuzz game.

-- Learning to use a new language with a familiar problem
+- Learning to use a new language with a familiar game
 - Learning to use the associated testing frameworks for that language
 - practice TDD